joshb/joshb.github.io/articles/dynamic_lightmaps_in_opengl/index.md

     <h2>Multitexturing and Rendering</h2>

-    <p>Now that we have the function for creating lightmaps, we can render the lightmapped surfaces (see the <b>scene_render</b> function in the demo for all of the code).
+Now that we have the function for creating lightmaps, we can render the lightmapped surfaces (see the <b>scene_render</b> function in the demo for all of the code).
 Since multitexturing will be used, two texture units must be enabled (one for the surface's texture and one for its lightmap).
 The same texture is used for each surface, so we'll go ahead and bind it in the first texture unit now.
-The <b>lighting</b> variable determines whether lightmaps should be enabled (if set to 1) or not (if set to 0).</p>
+The <b>lighting</b> variable determines whether lightmaps should be enabled (if set to 1) or not (if set to 0).

 ```c++
 ​    glActiveTextureARB(GL_TEXTURE0_ARB);